-The 2019 SMP revision included public participation with scoping meetings held 9 May 2019 in Jefferson, TX and 22 May 2019 in Longview, TX, with 42 and 32 people in attendance, respectively.
-The summary of comments received during the 30-day public comment period, ending 22 June 2019 can be found in Appendix G. The public meetings to review the final draft will be held in November 2019.
+The 2019 SMP revision included four (4) public participation meetings.
+Scoping meetings were held 9 May 2019 in Jefferson, TX and 22 May 2019 in Longview, TX, with 42 and 32 people in attendance, respectively.
+Final draft release public meetings were held 20 and 21 November 2019 in Jefferson, TX (with 14 in attendance), and Longview, TX (with 11 in attendance), respectively.
+The summary of comments received during the 30-day public comment periods can be found in Appendix G.